mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 **SSH Tunneling Concept:**

 SSH tunneling, also known as port forwarding, is a technique that allows secure communication between a local machine and a remote server by encapsulating the traffic within the secure SSH protocol.
-In the context of Ares, we utilize SSH tunneling to access the Jupyter Notebook running on a computing node.
+In the context of Ares, we utilize SSH tunneling to access the VSCode running on a computing node.

 In the upcoming steps, we'll detail the process of setting up the SSH tunnel, connecting to the Jupyter Notebook on Ares, and seamlessly working with the notebook content using Visual Studio Code.
 ## Generating and Adding SSH Keys for Ares